SH1106-Based OLED Display

 Selecting the OLED Driver

-In the U8G2 C++ example, the display interface and resolution are selected through the class.
-For a 128x64 SH1106 OLED display connected via I2C, you can use one of the following classes:
+The u8g2 library selects the display driver through classes.
+For a 128x64 SH1106 OLED display connected via I2C, use one of the following classes:

 • U8X8_SH1106_128X64_NONAME_HW_I2C: For hardware I2C.